ariesti/animals/README.md

 # Our Project on the Web

-We host our website on the web, so you can have a look at this project on the internet.
+We host our website on the web, so you can have a look at this project.

 ![screenshot](screenshot01.png)